Frequently Asked Questions

 It could be 1 of 2 things:

 We were not able to find any suitable web pages about the topic you were looking for.
-Please, let us know if you managed to find suitable information about this topic using tools other than Web for Classrooms.
-Submit a new website
+Please, let us know if you managed to find suitable information about this topic at firstname.lastname@example.org.

-Can I watch YouTube videos via the Web for Classrooms?
+Can I watch YouTube videos via Web for Classrooms?

 Yes, we have also included YouTube videos from trusted educational YouTube channels.
-Definitely not all YouTube videos are suitable for the Web for Classrooms.
-A lot of YouTube channels included in the Web for Classrooms are linked to websites which are already part of The Web for Classrooms.
+Definitely not all YouTube videos are suitable for Web for Classrooms.
+A lot of YouTube channels included in Web for Classrooms are linked to websites which are already part of Web for Classrooms.
 YouTube also features channels with classes taught by teachers.
 These videos are also included.
 We plan on adding lots of new videos in the future.
 Is there a channel you are looking for?
-Let us know!
-Submit a new website.
+Let us know at firstname.lastname@example.org.

-What can I do when I’m missing a website on the Web for Classrooms?
+What can I do when I’m missing a website on Web for Classrooms?

-We probably haven’t found all the suitable information available on the Internet for students.
-There are always hidden pearls we did not discover yet.
-Did you discover a good website that is not available in the Web for Classrooms?
-Please, help us enrich the Web for Classrooms by submitting your website.
+Did you discover a good website that is not available in Web for Classrooms?
+You can help us enrich Web for Classrooms by submitting your website via email@example.com.
 It’s important to make sure that the information is reliable.
-The website’s creators need to prove they know a lot about the specific domain(s) in question.
 We will always check to make sure this is the case.

 What are your plans?

-The Web for Classrooms will never be finished.
-We keep adding new websites as much as possible.
-And we keep thinking of new ways to add value for students and teachers.
-These are the things we are working on right now.
+Web for Classrooms will never be finished.
+We are continually adding new sources and developing features to add value to students and teachers.
+These are the things we are working on right now: